 Each of the title pages includes an exclusive design for the cover!
 All of the covers feature graphics from my fabric collections!

 On the Monthly calendar printable, there is a spot at the bottom for you to list the 3 things you want to accomplish most that month.
-I’ve found that long “to do” lists just overwhelm me and it’s better to concentrate on specific attainable tasks.
+I’ve found that long “to-do” lists overwhelm me and it’s better to concentrate on specific attainable tasks.

 How Do I turn the Loose Pages into a Planner?